The Basics of the Lemon Law in Illinois

 Does Illinois Have a Lemon Law?

-Yes, Illinois’ Lemon Law (the New Vehicle Buyer Protection Act) holds car companies responsible for defective vehicles they manufacture.
-If they are unable to repair a defect that substantially impairs the use, value, or safety of a vehicle, the company must provide the consumer with a refund or a replacement vehicle.
+Yes, Illinois’ Lemon Law, officially called the New Vehicle Buyer Protection Act, holds car manufacturers responsible for defective vehicles they produce.
+If the manufacturer is unable to repair a defect that substantially impairs the use, value, or safety of the vehicle, they must provide the consumer with appropriate relief—typically either a refund or a replacement vehicle.

 icon plus